gilbox/react-spark-scroll/README.md

 ## why?

-I was qurious to find out how difficult it would be to create complex animations with React.
+I was curious to find out how difficult it would be to create complex animations with React.
 At first, I thought that React's lack of a direct equivalent to angular's attribute-type directive (`restrict: 'A'`) would be a major drawback.
 However, using [higher-order components](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775)